PeterNaydenov/morph/README.md

 - Powerfull action system for data decoration;
 - Nesting templates as part of the action system;
 - Partial rendering (render only available data);
+- Option to connect templates to external data sources;
 - Templates shared helpers - themes;
 // TODO: themes? ^^^^